Sack of Lier: Spanish relief

 The Dutch force was unable to mount a strong defense.
 The troops were either tired from the previous fighting or drunk, and many of them argued that it was better to escape with the booty than trying to hold the town.
 Heraugières organized the defense of the Markt square with his best soldiers, but they were soon pushed out of it and fell back to the fish market, located in an island between two bridges over the Kleine Nete.
 Heraugières left there a rearguard under Captain Van Boetselaer to cover the retreat.
 However, the Dutch officer was slain, and his men fled disorderly towards the Leuven gate.
 The Dutch soldiers found their way blocked by a Catholic force under Van den Cruyce and d'Assa, who advanced along the outer wall and retook the Antwerp and Mechelen gates while other troops cleared the Carthusian monastery from an isolated pocket of Dutch soldiers.
-The Flemish schutterij seized the Leuven gate, flanked by three towers and provided with loopholes from where they opened fire on the approahcing Dutch troops.
+The Flemish schutterij seized the Leuven gate, flanked by three towers and provided with loopholes from where they opened fire on the approaching Dutch troops.
 On finding the Leuven gate closed, Heraugières' men panicked and lost cohesion.
 They fled across the Pettendonk, chased by the Catholic soldiers and militia, hoping to escape across the Mol watergate.
 The States troops, either on foot or in horseback, jumped into the Nete to save themselves.
 Heraugières was able to escape back to Breda followed by several officers and most of the cavalry, though losing their mounts in the process.
 Many Dutch soldiers drowned, and others were captured.

 The total loss of the Dutch force had been variely assessed.
 The Spanish officer and writer Carlos Coloma stated that 640 Dutch dead were counted on the streets of Lier and 60 prisoners were taken, and that it was later known that just 80 men returned to Breda with Heraugières.
 The Dutch historian and merchant Emanuel van Meteren, on the other hand, reduced the number of casualties to 300, although adding that 'this loss was even greater because they were mostly veteran soldiers'.
 Modern estimations set the Dutch losses at 500 men dead.
 They were buried in two mass graves near the Mol watergate.
 Among the casualties there were several officers.
 Two majors died: Van Boetselaer and Van den Broek, as well as captains Van Buren and Van Dorp, lieutenants Voet and Geyzelaers, ensign Greun, and Willem de Vos, adjudant of Heraugières, who had gained renown during the capture of Huy that March.